 Many people know that excessive alcohol consumption can be harmful to a person’s health.
 This can include harm to an individual’s kidneys.
 While a few drinks every now and then will likely not significantly impact a person’s health, alcohol abuse and addiction can affect kidneys and even worsen kidney disease.
-Seeking treatment through programs such as those offered by Addiction Campuses can help individuals address their alcohol use disorder and reclaim their health.
+Seeking treatment through programs such as those offered by Vertava Health can help individuals address their alcohol use disorder and reclaim their health.

 Does Alcohol Affect The Kidneys?